Epistimio/orion/docs/src/user/evc.rst

 Experiment Version Control
 ****************************

-Oríon comes an Experiment Version Control (EVC) system that makes it possible to reuse results from your first experiment in a given project to the current one.
+Oríon comes with an Experiment Version Control (EVC) system that makes it possible to reuse results from your previous experiments in a given project for the current one.
 This means a new experiment could pre-train on all prior data resulting in a much more efficient optimization algorithm.
 Another advantage of the EVC system is that it provides a systematic way to organize research and the possibility to go back in time and compare the evolution of performance throughout your research.